 The term “rodent” means to gnaw.
 Rodents include rats, mice, squirrels, voles, chipmunks, and other animals.
 Rodents are found on all continents other than Antarctica.
 The most economically important rodents are rats and mice.

-Of the rats, there are two major types: the Norway rat and the Roof rat.
 The Roof rat was probably brought to North America by the settlers of Jamestown.
 This rat is slender with large ears, a pointed snout, and a long tail, exceeding the body length.
 It is an excellent climber and very agile.
 The Roof rat prefers fruit and seeds and was the dominant rat in the New World until the introduction of the Norway rat.
 Today, the Roof rat has expanded in recent years from its traditional coastal domain to inland areas including desert regions.
 The Roof rat is native to southeastern Asia and was most likely a tree dwelling rodent.

 The Norway rat is the common brown rat or sewer rat.
 It was introduced into North America in New York around the time of the American Revolution.
 This rat is native to Asia, with the most likely origin being the plains of central Asia.
 It was probably brought to Europe by trading caravans.
 The Norway rat is the most common and successful rat in North America, having displaced the Roof rat.
 This rat has a blunted snout and a shorter hairless tail.
 The rat is not from Norway, as the name stems from where this rat was first studied and characterized.
 Both the Norway and the Roof rat are “neophobic” or afraid of new things, so control can be difficult.